nicolasgross/dotfiles/README.md

 2. Run the setup script:
 `python3 /path/to/cloned/repo/setup.py`

+3. Install the neovim plugins.
+Type inside neovim:
+`:PlugInstall`

-3. Optional: Backup your old configuration files, which were copied to `REPO_ROOT/backup/` by the setup script.
+4. Optional: Backup your old configuration files, which were copied to `REPO_ROOT/backup/` by the setup script.

 ## License
 Unless otherwise stated at the top of a file, the contents of this repository